 Learning to code

-Running Beue Media taught me that I didn’t just want to design things.
+Running Beue Media taught me more than design.
+I learned how to sell, deal with clients, and run a business.
+But it also showed me that I didn’t just want to design things.
 I wanted to build them.
-I started teaching myself to code.
-It was one of the best investments I’ve ever made.
-Suddenly the gap between having an idea and shipping it collapsed.
+There was a gap between having an idea and shipping it, and I knew I’d have to work to close it.

 Building real things

-As I picked up more Beue Media customers, one in particular stood out — a tax consultancy that needed help with their website.
+As I picked up more Beue Media customers, one in particular stood out.
+A tax consultancy that needed help with their website.
 I built it for them, and the relationship grew.
-They asked me to join full time to help build custom client portals and CRM software.
-I said yes.
+The founder slowly got me more and more involved.
+First the website, then internal tools, then client portals.
+Eventually he gave me the choice: you’re on the bus or you’re not.
+So I got on the bus.

-I spent four years there leading engineering, building the tools behind over £100m in R&D tax claims.
+Beue Media is still going today.
+I still have customers paying me for their websites, but I stopped growing it.
+I spent four years at the consultancy leading engineering, building the internal tools and software behind over £100m in R&D tax claims.
 I learned what it meant to build software that actually mattered.
 Software that people relied on every day, that moved real money.

 The dots connected

 None of it made sense at the time.
-A dyslexic kid drawing on paper rolls, filming kickflips, making gaming videos — none of that looks like a career path to building software.
-But every single dot connected in the end.
+A dyslexic kid drawing on paper rolls, learning to do kickflips from YouTube, making gaming videos.
+None of that looks like a career path to building software.
+But every single dot has connected so far.